Amalfi-Festival/amalfi-festival-org/_apply/piano-cn.md

 During the application process, you may request lessons with the faculty listed below.
 While there is no guarantee of faculty assignments, we will attempt to accommodate your requests.

-{% include site/session-info.md show-localization=false %}
+{% include site/session-info.md show-localization=true %}

 ## Tuition & Accommodations